Meeting our Community’s Needs…in Mandarin and Cantonese!

 This summer, a special grant made an exciting partnership possible between the Cancer Foundation and a community organization looking to offer a Coaching program to their own clients.
 The Ministry of Health and Long Term Care provided funding for the delivery of the Foundation’s popular Caregivers Group Coaching Program at the Chinese Community Service Centre in Downtown Ottawa, so that Chinese-speaking caregivers in our community could receive support and guidance on caring for a loved one with cancer.

-Cancer Coaches Patricia Barrett-Robillard and Melina Ladouceur facilitated the program, which consisted of three sessions at the Community Centre and was supported by Chinese language translators.
+Cancer Coaches Patricia Barrett-Robillard and Melina Ladouceur facilitated the program, which consisted of three sessions at the Community Centre and was supported by two project staff—Wendy Tang and Yangjie Jin—who are also trained community interpreters.
 “We met in person with the facilitators to plan the workshop, and they gave us many suggestions on what would make it more appropriate for the participants that normally come to their groups,” Patti says.
 They learned that sharing information and resources would be more important than for the participants to share their own experiences with one another, so they adapted their content as needed.

 Wendy Tang, a Social Worker at the Chinese Community Service Centre says many of their clients are caregivers for family members facing chronic illnesses like cancer, diabetes, or age-related ailments.
 “Many families struggle with accessing and understanding the Canadian Healthcare System due to language and other barriers, so it is at the forefront of many of our clients’ minds,” she says.